unused/hyperbolic-tree-browser/README.md

-# Hyperbolic Tree with d3.js
+# Hyperbolic Tree Browser with D3.js

-A hyperbolic tree implementation using d3.js.
+A hyperbolic tree implementation using D3.js.

 ## Usage